aristanetworks/anta/docs/advanced_usages/as-python-lib.md

 - `name`: Name of the test
 - `description`: A human readable description of your test
 - `categories`: a list of categories to sort test.
 - `commands`: a list of command to run.
-This list _must_ be a list of `AntaTestCommand` which is described in the next part of this document.
+This list _must_ be a list of `AntaCommand` which is described in the next part of this document.

 Here is an example of a hardware test related to device temperature: